 Using plain English makes your writing more accessible to people with learning difficulties like dyslexia.

 - who have poor working memory

 - are slower at reading or processing information

-- have difficulty identifying the main points from a bulk of text
+- have difficulty identifying the main points from a long passage of text

 - have a very literal understanding of language

 - are reading in a rush